 Cook's Notes: Actual cooking time will depend on the bean you use.
 If you want to use red kidney beans, it is recommended that you preboil them, rather than soak them, before putting them in the crockpot.
 Put beans in a stockpot, bring to a rolling boil, boil for 10 minutes, drain, rinse and then transfer to the slow cooker.
-May substitute a homemade onion soup mix using 3 tablespoons of dried onion flakes, 1 tablespoon of beef base (like Better than Bouillon) or 2 tablespoons of granular beef bouillon, 2 teaspoons of onion powder and 1/4 teaspoon of seasoned salt (like Lawry's).
+May substitute a homemade onion soup mix.
+For each envelope of homemade, use 3 tablespoons of dried onion flakes, 1 tablespoon of beef base (like Better than Bouillon) or 2 tablespoons of granular beef bouillon, 2 teaspoons of onion powder and 1/4 teaspoon of seasoned salt (like Lawry's).

 Requires Adobe Reader - download it free!©Deep South Dish